-Sure, perhaps more casual work wardrobes can add a bit of a snag when it comes to understanding which types of slacks work for which occasional and how to mix a sports coat or sweater into the mix.
+Sure, perhaps more casual work wardrobes can add a bit of a snag.
+It might be tough to understand which types of slacks work for which occasion.
+Or how to mix a sports coat or sweater into the mix and still look sharp.
 But by and large, men can build a basic wardrobe easily from a few staple pieces.

 In the interim, I’ve pulled together lots of great pieces from stores I love – Nordstrom, Neiman Marcus, Ann Taylor, Banana Republic – and cultivated a “suit free” professional existence.
-Still, finding separates that still function well in a world of suits can be a challenge so I was intrigued when I first heard about MM LaFleur last year.
+Still, finding separates that still function well in a world of suits can be a challenge.
+I thus was intrigued when I first heard about MM.LaFleur last year.

-MM LaFleur promises effort-free high-quality women’s professional wear by mail-order.
-You can shop styles directly online OR have a stylist work with you to put together a “bento box” (the brand’s term for a personally curated assortment of styles).
-Try them on in the comfort of your home (or office… if you are like me, that’s where shipping tends to arrive) and keep what you like, return what you don’t.
+MM.LaFleur promises effort-free high-quality women’s professional wear by mail-order.
+You can shop styles directly online OR have a stylist work with you.
+For the latter, you put together a “Bento Box” (the brand’s term for a personally curated assortment of styles).
+Try them on in the comfort of your home (or office… if you are like me, that’s where shipping tends to arrive).
+Keep what you like, return what you don’t.

-That sign came – MM LaFleur was visiting Dallas for a pop-up event at the Crescent Hotel in Dallas.
+That sign came – MM.LaFleur was visiting Dallas for a pop-up event at the Crescent Hotel in Dallas.

-Hanna greeted me at the door of the MM LaFleur suite at the Crescent with a glass of champagne and showed me to my private fitting area.
-(My friends who arrived shortly after would each have their own stylist and private area as well.)
-We all started out with the same dress for fit purposes and then diverged based on our own unique body types (we spanned willowy to average to curvy/muscular).
+Hanna greeted me at the door of the MM.LaFleur suite at the Crescent with a glass of champagne.
+She quickly showed me to my private fitting area.
+My friends who arrived shortly after would each have their own stylist and private area as well.
+We all started out with the same dress for fit purposes.
+Once our stylist could assess us, we each then diverged based on our own unique body types (we spanned willowy to average to curvy/muscular).
 I spent close to an hour trying on a variety of items while Hanna took careful notes about my likes and fit needs.

 But the best part – the compliments.
 I’ve truly gotten so many that I know it is the clothing.